 The discount rate used to measure the TPL was 7% as of both December 31, 2016 and December 31, 2015.
 The projection of cash flows used to determine the discount rate assumed employer and employee contributions will be made at the rates equal to the actuarially determined contribution rates.
 For this purpose, only employee and employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund beneficiaries, as well as projected contributions for future plan members, are not included.
-Based on those assumptions, the Pension Plan's Fiduciary Net Position was projected to be available to make all projected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both December 31, 2016 and 2015.
+Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions for future plan members, are not included.
+Based on those assumptions, the Pension Plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both December 31, 2016 and 2015.